The apprenticeships offered by EPUT include: –

 This qualification is the gateway to Higher Apprenticeships which will be in place of the Associate Practitioner qualification, and nursing top up.

-Courses are due to begin in May & September of 2018.
+Courses are normally delivered 3 times a year.
 All candidates will be required to attend an interview/assessment day prior to the beginning of the course.

 Non-clinical training open to all staff includes: